 - Battery Warranty

-By analyzing basic and battery warranty information as well as complaints and recalls received by the NHTSA, we believe this gives a better estimate of how much you might spend on high maintenance costs and also how much time you may spend taking your car to the shop.
-Therefore, we are looking for electric cars with the best warranties and the fewest complaints and recalls.
+By analyzing basic and battery warranty information and complaints and recalls received by the NHTSA, we believe this gives a better estimate of how much you might spend on high maintenance costs and how much time you may spend taking your car to the shop.
+Therefore, we seek electric cars with the best warranties and the fewest complaints and recalls.

 Electric Vehicle Basic Warranty

 A basic warranty, sometimes called a bumper-to-bumper warranty, covers defects in material or workmanship, many of the parts and systems of a car.
-Automotive manufacturers provide warranty coverage for a set number of miles or years based on their confidence in the specific vehicle model.
-A manufacturer who extends a longer basic warranty signal they have greater confidence in their electric vehicle model and is a factor to consider.
+Automotive manufacturers provide warranty coverage for miles or years based on their confidence in the vehicle model.
+A longer basic warranty from a manufacturer signals greater confidence in their electric vehicle model, which is an important factor to consider.

 Electric Vehicle Battery Warranty